Institute of Biochemistry and Biophysics

-is a pioneering Iranian research institute founded in 1976 to conduct world class research in cellular and molecular biology.
+is an Iranian research institute founded in 1976 to conduct research in cellular and molecular biology.
 It is affiliated with University of Tehran and is located in the university campus.

 IBB is an educational and research oriented center for training postgraduate students both nationally and internationally.
 Interdisciplinary research is one of the main themes at the institute.

 History

 At first, IBB was known as the Department of Cellular and Molecular Biology, but later separated to three departments of Biochemistry, Biophysics and Bioinformatics as will be described below.
 Master's degrees in Biochemistry and Biophysics were established in 1986 and 1990, respectively and PhD degrees in Biochemistry and Biophysics were established in 1989 and 1996, respectively.
 Initially IBB was divided into two independent educational groups of Biochemistry and Biophysics in 2002.
 The department of Bioinformatics was established in 2005 just for training Ph.D. students.

 Research and Facilities

 Currently, IBB is composed of three departments of Biochemistry, Biophysics and Bioinformatics with 21 full-time faculty members of which 10 members are Professors.
 The department also has 35 administrative staff members.
 IBB has 17 research laboratories, a general communal use equipments laboratory, a greenhouse, an animal house, a number of computer laboratories, a library and a restaurant.

 National and international forum affiliated at IBB: